 - Will the remedy or solution cause other harm?

 It’s rare that a product or solution does not cause residual harm either through manufacturing, use, or disposal.
 Hand-picking a multitude of snails may be fine.
 Poisoning insects that support wildlife and the ecosystem?
 Not so much.

 - Are there better uses for my time or money?

 - Are my garden choices contributing to a healthy ecosystem?

 You can read more ecological gardening tips here.

 Bottom line, just because it’s in the kitchen cabinet does not make it good for the garden.

 ~Melissa the Empress of Dirt ♛

-PS: I know some of you will ask, what about using Dr. Bronner’s liquid soap?
+PS: Some of you have asked, what about using Dr. Bronner’s liquid soap?
 Well, it is a soap, not a detergent, but again, best to use a product made for the specific purpose you are intending.
-Castile soaps are alkaline and not beneficial to plants.
+Castile soaps like this are alkaline and not considered beneficial to plants.